Tell the office dealing with your benefit straight away if:

 When the benefit office will contact you

-You’ll get a letter to let you know that you’ve been overpaid.
+You will get a letter to let you know that you have been overpaid.

-If you think it’s a mistake you can ask for mandatory reconsideration within one month of receiving the letter.
+If you think it is a mistake you can ask for mandatory reconsideration (external link) within one month of receiving the letter.

 Housing Benefit paid directly to your landlord

-Your landlord may be asked to repay the money if they’re responsible for an overpayment.
+Your landlord may be asked to repay the money if they are responsible for an overpayment.
 You may have to repay if it was your fault.